 2. Don’t micromanage

-As highly trained professionals, accounting and finance staff don’t need much direction once they’ve been given their assignments.
+Experienced professionals don’t need much direction once they’ve been given their assignments.
 They deserve feedback and recognition, but they don’t need their manager constantly asking for status updates.

 Good bosses know it’s important to trust their team to do what they were hired to do.
 And that’s why “don’t micromanage” is one of the most essential new manager tips.